Bringing Digital TV to Georgia

 Media & Broadcast

-MagtiCom is the biggest telecommunications company in the Eastern European country of Georgia, providing fixed and mobile phone services.
-In 2012, MagtiCom launched the countries first satellite pay-TV service, MagtiSat, with over one hundred thousand customers by 2014.
+MagtiCom is the country’s largest telecommunications company, providing fixed and mobile phone services.
+The company launched Georgia’s first satellite pay-TV service, MagtiSat, in 2012, acquiring more than 100,000 customers by 2014.

-SES provided a wide range of services to MagtiCom, from uplinks to retail support, for the launch of the digital direct-to-home television service.
-The four transponders on the ASTRA 4B satellite included protected, redundant feed so that the service of up to 112 channels, including six in HD, could be guaranteed.
-Using satellite DTH allowed every household in Georgia, even those in the most mountainous and inaccessible villages, to receive the latest digital content.
-This includes four channels of MagtiCom’s own content as well as channels from other local content providers that are distributed via MagtiCom’s own uplink centre.
+Our partnership enabled MagtiCom to bring the latest digital content to every household in Georgia – even those in the most mountainous and inaccessible villages.
+We provided a wide range of services, from uplinks to retail support, for the launch of the digital direct-to-home television service.
+To guarantee the service of up to 112 channels, including six in HD, we included a protected, redundant feed on the four transponders on ASTRA 4B.
+The digital TV package includes four channels of MagtiCom’s own content, as well as channels from other local content providers that are distributed via MagtiCom’s uplink centre.